 A Council portfolio overspend of £0.583m is forecast, after the use of £3.382m of Earmarked Reserves to support the Highways, Transport and Infrastructure and Young People portfolios.
+Whilst fluctuations in the forecast positions of the various portfolios are likely before the end of the year, the overall portfolio expenditure position is still expected to be satisfactory.
 Any underspends in 2019-20 will be used to manage the budget in 2020-21.